-Peter Murphy is the Director of the Public Policy and Management Research Group at Nottingham Business School, and Principal Lecturer in Public Policy and Public Service Delivery.
+Peter Murphy is the Director of the Public Policy and Management Research Group within the Centre for Economics, Policy and Public Management at Nottingham Business School, and Professor of Public Policy and Management.
 He teaches at undergraduate, postgraduate, and executive levels, and supervises research dissertations for undergraduate and postgraduate degrees.

 His research focuses on public policy, and in particular the performance management, governance, scrutiny, public assurance, and value-for-money arrangements of locally delivered public services.

-Peter is the Joint Editor of the International Journal of Emergency Services, the Vice Chair (Research) of the Public Administration Committee of the Joint Universities Council, and a member of the Advisory Board of the Centre for Public Scrutiny.
+Peter is the Vice Chair (Research) of the Public Administration Committee of the Joint Universities Council, a member of the Advisory Board of the Centre for Public Scrutiny and a member of the Criteria Panel for the Business and Management (C17) unit of REF2021.

 On Thursday 24 January 2019 Pete delivered his Inaugural Lecture: “Do they say what they do and do what they say?”
 A reflection on politicians and public policy makers.

-Peter specialises in practically based and applied research and has published over 100 research outputs over the last five years.
-He is particularly interested in interdisciplinary research, and has attracted financial support from numerous research consultancies and professional institutions as well traditional grant-awarding bodies.
-Most recently he has been involved in producing a series of reports and presentations for the National Audit Office and the Centre for Public Scrutiny.
+Peter specialises in practically based and applied research.
+He is particularly interested in interdisciplinary research, and has attracted financial support from research consultancies and professional institutions as well traditional grant-awarding bodies.
+Most recently, he has been involved in producing a series of reports and presentations for the National Audit Office, the National Fire Chiefs Council, the Fire Sector Federation and the Centre for Public Scrutiny.

 Please visit the NTU Doctoral School website for information on doctoral research opportunities at NBS.

-Peter has acted as a government advisor to various arms of central and local government for many years, and has also held a number of ministerial appointments in addition to his main employment.
-He has also acted as a coach or mentor to a series of senior officials within national and local government and the NHS for over 25 years.
+Peter has acted as an advisor to various arms of central and local government for many years, and has also held a number of ministerial appointments in addition to his main employment.
+He has also acted as a coach or mentor to a series of senior officials within national and local government, the NHS, the Police and the Fire Sector for over 35 years.

-Peter is a member of the Advisory Board for the Centre for Public Scrutiny and is active in his professional institutes, including the Royal Town Planning Institute, the Planning Officers Society, The Chartered Institute of Sport and Physical Activity, the Society of Local Authority Chief executives, and the RSA.
+Peter is a member of the Advisory Board for the Centre for Public Scrutiny and the Academic Advisory Group of Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services.
+He is active in his professional institutes, including the Royal Town Planning Institute, the Planning Officers Society, The Chartered Institute of Sport and Physical Activity, and the RSA.

 Sponsors and collaborators

-Peter currently has consultancy or research contracts with Nottinghamshire Fire and Rescue Services, Nottinghamshire County Council, Nottinghamshire City Council, Mansfield and Ashfield Clinical Commissioning Group, Nottingham City Clinical Commissioning Group, Nottingham University Hospitals Trust, and Sherwood Forrest Hospitals Trust.
+Peter currently has consultancy or research contracts with the NHS and the National Fire Chiefs Council.
 He has recently completed a series of reports for the National Audit Office and the Centre for Public Scrutiny, and he regularly contributes masterclasses to the leadership programmes of the Local Government Association and the NHS.

-His academic collaborators within NTU include Dr Martin Jones, Dr Donald Harradine, Dr Viv Brunsden, Dr Michael Hewitt, and Dr Phil Considine.
+His academic collaborators within NTU include Dr Martin Jones, Dr Peter Eckersley, Katarzyna Lakoma, Dr Michael Hewitt, and Bernard Kofi Dom.

 Murphy, P. Allison, M. and Garfield, T. (2006).
 Towards an excellent service: Sport Culture and Leisure Services.
 Chief Leisure Officers Association/Institute of Leisure and Amenity Management.
 London.